GameServerManagers/LinuxGSM-Docs/Usage.md

 update
 ------

 Update checks with SteamCMD if any updates are available for the server.
-If there is update will stop a running server, apply the update and start it again.
+The server will update and restart only if required.

     ./csgoserver update